erenster2000/monad-blitz/endpoints.md

 ---

-## 2. Token Metadata Üretimi
+## 2. Token Metadata Generation

-Bu, servisin ana endpoint'idir.
-Belirtilen bir Twitter kullanıcısının son tweet'lerini analiz eder, baskın bir konu bulur, ilgili bir resim oluşturur ve sonuç olarak token metadata'sını içeren bir JSON nesnesi döndürür.
+This is the main endpoint of the service.
+It analyzes the latest tweets of a specified Twitter user, finds a dominant topic, generates a relevant image, and returns a JSON object containing the token metadata.

 -   **Method:** `POST`
 -   **Path:** `/api/generate`

-### İstek
+### Request

 -   **Headers:**
     -   `Content-Type: application/json`